skulltech/sumit-ghosh.com/_pages/portfolio.md

 _Jul 2018 — Present_
 Role: Backend developer

 Inboxignite is a domain reputation management platform for email marketers.
-I was responsible for building and maintaining most of the backend services working in conjunction.
+I was responsible for building and maintaining most of the backend services.

 #### Accomplished
 - Created web-app for monitoring DNS records, checking availability of mail servers, and sending emails from those mail servers conveniently.